An immersive photographic adventure in February 2020

-In 2016, Michael Snedic is heading to Antarctica with Victorian photographer and tutor, David Burren, for a LuminOdyssey expedition!
-Michael and David will be taking 18 photographers on a two-week photography expedition along the Antarctic Peninsula and south of the Antarctic Circle.
+In February 2020, I will again be taking photographers on a two-week photography expedition along the Antarctic Peninsula and south of the Antarctic Circle.

-The trip runs from January 15-28, 2016, starting and ending in Ushuaia, Argentina.
+The trip runs from the 20th of February 2020, starting and ending in Ushuaia, Argentina.
 We will travel across the Drake Passage to Antarctica, and down the Antarctic Peninsula as far south as Marguerite Bay, south of the Antarctic Circle.
 We will spend a full week exploring the peninsula before heading back to Ushuaia.

 There are never any guarantees with Antarctic weather, so the exact itinerary can always change at the last minute but we’re expecting to spend just over 7 days in Antarctica itself.
 This is not a rushed visit where people only get to spend 3 or sometimes 5 days in Antarctica-proper (although those 7 days will be very full days!).